 \paragraph{{\em i-} Tangencies and critical points.}

-Homoclinic and heteroclinic tangencies have played a fundamental role showing the existence of open sets of non hyperbolic surface diffeomorphisms.
+Homoclinic and heteroclinic tangencies have played a fundamental role establishing the existence of open sets of non-hyperbolic surface diffeomorphisms.
 In our context, these systems have critical points.
-So, tangencies may provide a natural candidate to critical points.
+So, tangencies may provide a natural candidate for critical points.

 \begin{definition} We say that $f$ has a {\it heteroclinic tangency} if there is a pair of periodic points $p, q$ such that there is a point $x\in W^s(p)\cap W^u(q)$ with $T_xW^s(p)= T_xW^u(q).$ In this case, we say that $x$ is a point of tangency. \end{definition}